• Skip to primary navigation

 Notes

-I use salt-free vegetable broth, if yours is not you may need to decrease the salt.
+I use salt-free vegetable broth; if yours has salt, you may want to decrease the salt.

 Two cans of pinto beans can be replaced with 3 cups of cooked pinto beans.